Business Insurance in Minnesota: Key Takeaways

 Which company has the cheapest business insurance in Minnesota?

-What business insurance do I need for my small business in Minnesota?
+What business insurance does my small business need in Minnesota?

 How We Scored the Best Business Insurance Companies in Minnesota

 Small business owners in Minnesota need reliable coverage that protects their operations without breaking their budgets.
-We designed our methodology to help Minnesota entrepreneurs navigate challenges like severe weather, tornado risks and the state's workers' compensation laws.
+We designed our methodology to help Minnesota entrepreneurs navigate challenges like hurricane risks and the state's optional workers' compensation laws.

 We studied thousands of quotes from 79 industries across four coverage types for a two-employee firm with $300,000 annual revenue and $150,000 payroll.
 All policies included $1 million per occurrence and $2 million total per year, with BOPs adding $5,000 business property coverage.

-• Financial strength (5% of score): We reviewed AM Best ratings and other financial stability indicators to ensure reliable claims-paying ability.
+• Financial strength (5% of score): We reviewed AM Best ratings, Moody's assessments and company financial reports to ensure insurers can reliably pay claims, especially important given Minnesota's frequent weather disasters.

 This approach helps Minnesota small business owners compare insurers on what matters most: affordable premiums, reliable service, adequate coverage and financial stability.